Paris with Kids: The Ultimate Family Travel Guide (2026) Skip to content

 The Eiffel Tower

-Book timed-entry tickets at least a month in advance to skip the long queues.
-Visit in the evening if possible—the tower sparkles with lights for five minutes at the top of every hour after dark, creating a truly magical moment for children.
-The Champ de Mars park below has excellent playgrounds, a vintage carousel, and plenty of space for a family picnic with unforgettable tower views.
+Book timed-entry tickets at least a month ahead unless you enjoy hour-long queues.
+Go in the evening if you can swing it.
+After dark the whole tower glitters for five minutes at the top of every hour, and it genuinely stops kids in their tracks.
+The Champ de Mars below has solid playgrounds, a vintage carousel, and enough grass for a picnic with the tower looming overhead.

 Seine River Cruises